 As an Amazon Associate I earn from qualifying purchases.

-Soft and buttery sugar cookies in easy-to-serve bar form.
+Soft and buttery sugar cookie batter baked in one pan to create easy sugar cookie bars.
 Top with a colorful buttercream and rainbow sprinkles for an extra pop of color!

 Have you ever really wanted cookies but just didn’t feel at all like standing over the oven waiting for a batch to come out?